turion/rhine/README.md

 where these aspects need to intertwine, typing constraints on clocks come into effect, enforcing clock safety.

-A typical example, which can be run as @cabal run Demonstration@, would be:
+A typical example, which can be run as `cabal run Demonstration`, would be:

 ```